bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 .. figure:: _static/Overview2.png

-SJ-Platform performs a **real-time data processing**.
+SJ-Platform performs **real-time data processing**.
 That means the system can handle events as soon as they are available inside the system without specific delay.

 Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
-That means all producers and consumers are bunched into a group and do a checkpoint automatically fixing the current state.
+That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
 Moreover, an additional checkpoint is possible whenever it is necessary.

 Storing the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
 In case of a live datastream processing failure, the variables stored in the state are recovered and the module is restarted.